Memphis vs. Tulane NCAA Football Odds, Plays and Insights | November 27, 2021

 - Memphis' games this year have gone over the total in four out of 10 opportunities (40%).

-- When Memphis scores more than 34.1 points, it is 1-1 against the spread and 3-0 overall.
+- When Memphis puts up more than 34.1 points, it is 1-1 against the spread and 3-0 overall.

 - When Memphis picks up more than 433.1 yards, the team is 1-3 against the spread and 3-2 overall.

-- This year, the Tigers have turned the ball over 19 times, four more than the Green Wave's takeaways (15).
+- The Tigers have turned the ball over 19 times this season, four more turnovers than the Green Wave have forced (15).

 - Find the latest spread and moneyline odds for Memphis at SISportsbook.